CellularGenomicMedicine/Pregnancy_loss_study/README.md

 ## 5. Data analysis, visualization and statistics
 Scripts for all main and extended data figures of the PL study.
-Main figure 1A, B, C, D, main figure 2, B, and extended data figure 2 A, B, C, D.
+Main figure 1 A, B, C, D, main figure 2 B, and extended data figure 2 A, B, C, D.

 ## Statistical analysis

 ## Miscellaneous